dorisashehi/instagram_clone/README.md

 ## Instagram clone

-That project creates by default two users.
+That project creates by default two users(but you can register other users too).
 For each of them shows followers and how much people they follow.
-Users can create a post, edit thier profile , see their followers posts and open a post to see.
+Users can create a post, edit their profile , see their followers posts and open a post to see.It's just an example of a project in laravel without style

 ## Installation(Run these commands)